ishaansathaye/bootcamp-hack4impact/Bootcamp8_AdvancedReact/AdvancedReact.md

     }
     ```
 - Class Based
-    - Defined as classes that can hold mulitple funcitons
+    - Defined as classes that can hold multiple functions
     - Uses a ```render()``` method to return JSX
     ```jsx
     class ShoppingCart extends React.Component {